Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 > **curveNodeName:** The name of the curve to load

 > **defaultCurve:** An optional default curve to use in case the curve's node doesn't exist in the part module's config.

+# BlueshiftScenario

+This class helps starships determine when they're in interstellar space.

+## Fields

+### shared
+Shared instance of the helper.
+### homeSystemSOI
+Sphere of influence radius of the home system.
+### interstellarWarpSpeedMultiplier
+When in intersteller space, vessels can go much faster.
+This multiplier tells us how much faster we can go.
+For comparison, Mass Effect Andromeda's Tempest can cruise at 4745 times light speed, or 13 light-years per day.
+### homeSOIMultiplier
+In game, the Sun has infinite Sphere of Influence, so we compute an artificial one based on the furthest planet from the Sun.
+To give a little wiggle room, we multiply the computed value by this multiplier.
+## Methods

+### OnAwake
+Handles the awake event.

+### IsAStar(CelestialBody)
+Determines whether or not the celestial body is a star.
+> #### Parameters
+> **body:** The body to test.

+> #### Return value
+> true if the body is a star, false if not.

+### IsInInterstellarSpace(Vessel)
+Determines whether or not the vessel is in interstellar space.
+> #### Parameters
+> **vessel:**

+> #### Return value
+>

+### IsInSpace(Vessel)
+Determines whether or not the vessel is in space.
+> #### Parameters
+> **vessel:** The Vessel to check.

+> #### Return value
+> true if the vessel is in space, false if not.

+# WBIModuleHarvesterFX

+This resource harvester add the ability to drive Effects, animated textures, and Waterfall.

+## Fields

+### debugMode
+A flag to enable/disable debug mode.
+### moduleTitle
+The module's title/display name.
+### moduleDescription
+The module's description.
+### moduleID
+The ID of the part module.
+Since parts can have multiple harvesters, this field helps identify them.
+### guiVisible
+Toggles visibility of the GUI.
+### textureModuleID
+Harvesters can control WBIAnimatedTexture modules.
+This field tells the generator which WBIAnimatedTexture to control.
+### animationThrottle
+A throttle control to vary the animation speed of a controlled WBIAnimatedTexture
+### startEffect
+Harvesters can play a start effect when the generator is activated.
+### stopEffect
+Harvesters can play a stop effect when the generator is deactivated.
+### runningEffect
+Harvesters can play a running effect while the generator is running.
+### waterfallEffectController
+Name of the Waterfall effects controller that controls the warp effects (if any).